 Client & Colleague Testimonials

 Immigration law can be a minefield of paperwork, regulations and requirements that, if not properly met, can place a person at risk of losing or never being able to attain the right to live and work in the U.S. Laws in the United States affecting migration continue to evolve and change as migration remains a hot-button political issue.
 Every year, immigration and visa applications are denied for no other reason than missing paperwork or improperly filled out application forms.
 By seeking the help of an experienced Las Vegas migration attorney, migration and visa applicants can ensure they have the best possible chance of having their applications approved.
 To learn more about working with our law firm, feel free to read the Google Plus reviews of Margo Chernysheva.

-Our main office is located in Spring Valley, Las Vegas near the Crossroads Plaza Shopping Center and Flamingo Promenade Shopping Center, approximately 13 miles from McCarran International Airport (LAS).
+Our main Las Vegas Immigration Lawyer Office is located in Spring Valley, Las Vegas near the Crossroads Plaza Shopping Center and Flamingo Promenade Shopping Center, approximately 13 miles from McCarran International Airport (LAS).
 Merge onto I-215 W from the McCarran International Airport in Las Vegas.
 Continue onto Co Road 215 W and take exit 19 for Russell Road.

 Merge onto Brent Thurman Way, and make an immediate right onto W Hacienda Avenue.
 Make two more immediate rights before turning left onto Spanish Ridge Avenue.
 Our office is located on the right.
 To schedule a consultation with one of the top immigration lawyers in Las Vegas, please call 702-258-1093 or fill out the form on this website.
 During the consultation, you will learn more about the immigrant legal services we offer, and how we can help you find success and reach your immigration goals.